jamessam/flactomp3/README.md

-flactomp3 is a python3.4 script to convert a directory of FLAC files to MP3 I created this script to make mp3s for my mobile device from FLAC files I download from HDTracks.com.
+This is a python3 script to convert a directory of FLAC or WAV files to MP3.
+It can be extended to accept any audio format, should you choose to extend it.

-wavtomp3 is a similar script to convert WAV to MP3.